[Updated] Everything you need to know about notes, notetaking and organizing notes in TradesViz trading journal v2.0

 Is this from the pre-market watchlist?

 Keep your notes simple and mostly text-only.
-Why? that makes it searchable and easy to edit/organize.
+Why?
+That makes it searchable and easy to edit/organize.

 We hope this guide has provided you with all the information you need to know to effectively utilize the note-taking features of TradesViz.
 There is no other platform with this level of versatility when it comes to note-taking - a feature that we consider to be pivotal for journaling.
 In the upcoming updates, we will be focusing more on adding more context to trades that are analyzable.